 This course explores the issues of socialization and social development, deviate and delinquent behavior, cognition and intellectual development, and the evolving self-understanding of adolescents.
 Topics include moral development, physiological changes and physical growth, and psychosexual development.
 Students review major theoretical approaches to understanding the development of the adolescent.

-For more information about courses and requirements for the MEd degree in teacher education, please refer to pages 12, 15, and 16 of our course catalog.
+For more information about courses and requirements for the MEd degree in teacher education, please refer to our course catalog.